 Little did she know in 2003 that her future co-housing neighborhood would be just steps away from the Cimarron Coffee shop.

 In the summer of 2014 I hiked the Colorado Trail – the trail from Denver to Durango.
 After 5 weeks of hiking, I arrived in the San Juan mountains.
 While sitting by the Animas river, I realized with every fiber of my being that I was home.
 2 years later I picked up and moved to Ouray County.
-I had been living in the Boulder area, working as a therapist, teaching at Naropa University, and providing organizational trainings.
 And while it was difficult to leave friends and work that was dear to my heart, each day I feel so blessed to be living in this landscape.
 I hear the birds in the morning, watch the storms sweep across the mountains, hike through wildflower meadows, and am awed by the endless trails to explore.
 I’ve discovered that the people drawn to this land share my spirit for adventure, many share my love of community and love for the Earth.
-As a university adjunct professor for 15 years, I taught classes on group dynamics and community development.
 I am interested in cultivating cultures where people can fully thrive and bring their gifts to life, and I’m deeply dedicated to bridging divides.
 We live in unpredictable times, and I believe that this is waking us back up to how much we really do need one another.
 CoHousing in Ridgway is just a dream come true for me.
-Also, I’m a foodie.
-And Ridgway, turns out, is too.
+Also, I'm a foodie.
+And it turns out that Ridgway is too!